ibexa/documentation-developer/docs/commerce/cart/cart.md

 #### Minicart

 By default, the Minicart component consists of a counter that displays a total number of cart items with `div` wrappers.
-The Minicart icon, titles and other [elements](customize_storefront_layout.md#mini-cart) must be customized for individual projects.
+The Minicart icon, titles and other [elements](customize_storefront_layout.md#mini-cart) can be customized for individual projects.

 #### Cart summary